The Body’s Reaction to a Perceived Threat

 This is a very individualized treatment plan developed for your particular situation and may change based on your response to ITI and your bleeding symptoms.

-Hemlibra is a medication used for the prophylactic treatment of patients with inhibitors.
+Hemlibra is a medication used for the prophylactic treatment of patients with FVIII hemophilia with or without inhibitor.
 Hemlibra is a bi-specific antibody (can simultaneously bind to two antigen) that mimics the role of factor VIII in clotting.

 Since Hemlibra is not actually factor VIII, the inhibitor does not work against it.
 Hemlibra is given as a tiny injection under the skin once weekly to prevent bleeding.